 Apple even recently added mouse support as an accessibility feature on iPadOS.
-Just keep in mind that unless you have a wireless mouse, you'll need an adapter to plug it into the Lightning port on your iPad.
+Just keep in mind that unless you have a wireless mouse, you'll need an adapter to plug it into the Lightning or USB port on your iPad.

-However, if you're in an area where Wi-Fi is sparse, LTE connectivity might prove useful.
+However, if you're in an area where Wi-Fi is sparse, LTE or 5G connectivity might prove useful.
 Just keep in mind that it will add to the total cost of your tablet to keep your data connection running.

 - Apple iPad 10.2 (2020): Best Overall iPad, Best iPad for Kids, Best Budget iPad